daubli/registry-letsencrypt/README.md

 To stop the service stack run

     docker-compose stop

 If you want to start the docker-compose with `docker-compose up` replace the domain name environment variable $DOCKER_REGISTRY_DOMAIN_NAME with your desired domain name or assign a new value to $DOCKER_REGISTRY_DOMAIN_NAME by executing

         export DOCKER_REGISTRY_DOMAIN_NAME=domain.tld

+Please ensure that the file `start-registry.sh` is executable.
+If its not please run

+        chmod +x start-registry.sh

 ## Services